Being a Reader: Behind the Scenes at GFT Auditions

 Bonnie Duff is Guild Festival Theatre’s Marketing & Communications Assistant, and Project Manager: New Communities Outreach.

-With companies gearing up for their summer seasons (and larger companies like the Stratford and Shaw Festival auditioning in the winter for the season in the next calendar year), the end of the holiday season brings an influx of audition postings.
-For GFT, the summer season begins in July, which means rehearsals start in June.
-This year, our auditions took place in January, and casting was complete by the end of February.
+With theatre companies gearing up for their summer seasons the start of the calendar year brings an influx of audition postings.
+For GFT, the summer season begins in July, which means rehearsals start in June, and this year, our auditions took place in January.

 Tyler and Helen at our callbacks, held at the Chartwell Retirement Home.